aws-samples/sample-amazon-dcv-gateway-serverless-api/README.md

 # NICE DCV with Gateway

-A CDK-based solution for deploying Amazon DCV Gateway with auto-scaling capabilities and serverless API for instance resolution and traffic authorization.
+A CDK-based solution for deploying Amazon DCV Gateway with auto-scaling capabilities and serverless API for instance resolution and sample traffic authorization.

 ![NICE DCV Gateway Architecture](media/diagram.drawio.png)